elchs/LetoDBf/Readme.txt

       Leto_SetEnv( [ xTopScope, xScopeBottom, ncOrder, cFilter, lDeleted ] )
       Leto_ClearEnv()
- These pair of help functions is to to savely change the workarea environment in an UDF-function, and to restore it at function end -- they spares to do it manually by your own.
+ These pair of help functions is to savely change the workarea environment in an UDF-function, and to restore it at function end -- they spares to do it manually by your own.
  Most easy use scenario is to call at UDF start: Leto_SetEnv() and at function end: Leto_ClearEnv() The saved states before first change will not be overwritten by another call, so it does